symblai/symbl-docs/conversation-api/concepts/topic-hierarchy.md

 ## Topics Hierarchy API

 To see Topics Hierarchy in action, you need to process a conversation using Symbl.
-After you process a meeting, you'll receive a **Conversation ID**.
-A Conversation ID is the key to receiving conversational insights from any conversation.
-As an example, here's a simple API call which grabs the detected topics from the conversation.
+After you process a meeting, you'll receive a **Conversation ID**. <link to conversation id or a live example> A Conversation ID is the key to receiving conversational insights from any conversation.

+For example, here's a simple API call which grabs the detected topics from the conversation.

 👉 [Topics Hierarchy](/docs/conversation-api/get-topics)